 She has had a lifelong career as a dancer (first live concert appearance at age 2) and, shortly after, a vocalist, both on stage and in studio.
-Her live performance credits span 40 countries and include such prestigious events/venues as The World Premiere of Disney's Moana in Hollywood, The 2015 Disney D23 Expo, The Byron Bay Blues Festival, The Beijing Olympics, The London Olympics, The Rugby World Cup in Paris and the Sydney Opera House.
+Her live performance credits span 40 countries and include such prestigious events/venues as The World Premiere of Disney's Moana at the El Capitan Theatre in Hollywood, The 2015 Disney D23 Expo, The Byron Bay Blues Festival, The Beijing Olympics, The London Olympics and The Rugby World Cup in Paris.

 She choreographs Contemporary Polynesian dance for Te Vaka as well as for her own personal projects.
 Watch her video to Lukitau from the recent Te Vaka Beats album HERE.

 She also choreographed, directed and starred in Te Vaka's latest music video "Lakalaka", released through Walt Disney Records.

 As a songwriter, Olivia began in 2010 when was asked to compose the theme song (What Are We Fighting For) for the 'Domination 4 - Australia vs The World' Muay Thai fighting event.

 Shortly after that, she co-wrote a song with her father, Opetaia Foa'i, on Te Vaka's 7th album called Kofu O Lakau and in late 2015, she released a solo R&B single (under stage name Livy Clay) Never Let Me Be Myself Again which became a semi-finalist in the 2015 International Songwriter Competition (ISC).